The Rail Sector Deal was launched on 6 December 2018.

 What is the Rail Sector Deal?

-The Rail Sector Deal focusses efforts across 4 workstreams (pillars)
+The Rail Sector Deal focuses efforts across seven work-streams with four key pillars:

 The Midlands Pilots